ecmwf/metview-docs/docs/api/functions/absolute_vorticity.rst

     * :math:`\phi` is the latitude
     * :math:`\Omega` is the Earth's angular velocity (1/s).

-   The ecCodes paramId of the resulting fields is set to 3041 (absolute vorticity).
+   The ecCodes paramIds of the resulting fields are set to 3041 (absolute vorticity).

 .. mv-minigallery:: absolute_vorticity